BIOGRAPHY

 FROM COSTA RICA TO EUROPE

-He earned his bachelor's degree in sculpture from the Academy of Fine Arts in Carrara, and from 1980 to 1986 he studied at the Faculty of Architecture at the University of Florence.
+Deredia graduated from The Academy of Fine Arts in Carrara, and from 1980 to 1986 he attended the Faculty of Architecture at the University of Florence.
 These years in Florence awakened intellectual stimuli that profoundly changed Deredia's approach to artistic work; and immersed in the Florentine atmosphere, Deredia deepened his interest in the Renaissance period.

-This intellectual fervor leads him to meditate deeply on his work, which goes hand in hand with his new conception of life.
-His intuition for a globalizing vision of Being and the Universe is strengthened by the recovery of Costa Rican culture, and in particular, the pre-Columbian spheres of the ancient Boruca culture.
+This intellectual fervor led him to deeply reflect on his work, and even conceive a new perception of life.
+His intuition for a globalizing vision of “Being” and the “Universe” is strengthened by the recovery of Costa Rican culture, and in particular, the pre-Columbian spheres of the ancient Boruca culture.

-These mysterious pieces led the sculptor to explore studies involving both form and material, as well as the function and symbolism associated with the sphere and the circle.
-The phase of artistic renewal was evident in 1986 with the adoption of the stage name Deredia, a contraction of "de Heredia," his hometown.
+These mysterious artifacts led the sculptor to explore studies involving both form and material, as well as the function and symbolism associated with the sphere and the circle.
+The phase of artistic renewal was evident in 1986 with the adoption of his art name “Deredia”, a contraction of "de- Heredia," (from Heredia) his hometown.

 GENESIS